Light Heart Lash: The Story Behind Madison Morris’ Lash Empire

 From Boat Dreams to Lash Empire: The Story of Madison Morris & Light Heart

-Madison Morris has always had a deep passion for making others feel loved and special through beauty.
-Growing up on a small sailboat, she would crush seashells into powder to create eyeshadow and give makeovers to anyone she met.
 At 15, Madison discovered a love for makeup and began an apprenticeship as a bridal makeup artist assistant.
 That early experience ignited a fire.
 She went on to build an impressive bridal portfolio and, by 18, was attending aesthetics school in Anchorage, Alaska.

 Her journey into lashes began unexpectedly when she landed a job at a busy local day spa.
-Working long hours for minimum wage, Madison’s lash career quietly took root.
-But it didn’t take long for her to recognise a gap in the training she received—and to want more for herself.
-Determined to elevate her artistry, Madison spent every last dime she earned on continuing education, traveling near and far to take over a dozen advanced lash courses.
+Working long hours for minimum wage, her future with Light Heart Lash was quietly taking shape.
+But it didn’t take long for her to recognise a gap in the training she received—and to want more.

 CEO of Light Heart Lash — Maddison Morris